Open hours: 10 am to 5 pm

 Newton College of Business and Technology

-• Student visa strategy and eligibility assessment
+• Student visa eligibility assessment

-• Post-study work and skilled employment planning
+• Post-study work planning

-• Long-term residence pathway advice
+• Skilled migration pathway advice

 Start Your New Zealand Study and Migration Journey